-When the Global Initiative for Asthma (GINA) program was initiated in 1993, a goal was to produce recommendations for asthma management based on the best scientific information available.
+Background: When the Global Initiative for Asthma (GINA) program was initiated in 1993, the primary goal was to produce recommendations for the management of asthma based on the best scientific information available.
 Its first report, NHLBI/WHO Workshop Report: Global Strategy for Asthma Management and Prevention was issued in 1995 and revised in 2002 and 2006.
-These reports, and their companion documents, have been widely distributed and translated into many languages.
-The 2006 report was based on research published through June, 2006 and can be found on the GINA website (www.ginasthma.org).
+In 2002 and in 2006 revised documents were prepared based on published research.

-The GINA Science Committee was established in 2002 to review published research on asthma management and prevention, to evaluate the impact of this research on recommendations in the GINA documents related to management and prevention, and to post yearly updates on the GINA website.
-The first update of the 2006 report (2007 update) included the impact of publications from July 1, 2006 through June 30, 2007.
-This second update of the 2006 report (2008 update) includes the impact of publications from July 1, 2007 through June 30, 2008.
+The GINA Science Committee2 was established in 2002 to review published research on asthma management and prevention, to evaluate the impact of this research on recommendations in the GINA documents related to management and prevention, and to post yearly updates on the GINA website.
+Its members are recognized leaders in asthma research and clinical practice with the scientific credentials to contribute to the task of the Committee, and are invited to serve for a limited period and in a voluntary capacity.
+The Committee is broadly representative of adult and pediatric disciplines as well from diverse geographic regions.